giftnuss/foodsharing/.gitlab/issue_templates/Improvement.md

 https://gitlab.com/foodsharing-dev/foodsharing/issues

-Please understand we have very few developers who can work on features, so please don't expect any immediate response.
+Please understand that we have very few developers who can work on features, so please don't expect any immediate response.

 You are welcome to chat with the developers in slack: